The ZOX 20 Z-frame lowracer is a

 And there are a few photo albums of WohnSinn here.

-Various short reviews of products
+Various short reviews of products - VERY OLD

 Various links (incl.
 Darmstadt and some cycling ones) - VERY OLD